NinoZullo05/SmartLinx-website/README.md

 ## 📖 Overview

 The **SmartLinx Website** is a responsive web application designed to provide users with comprehensive information on supported smart devices and an easy way to download the APK for managing these devices via MQTT.
-The application is built using **React** and **Tailwind CSS**, ensuring a smooth, intuitive user experience.
+The application is built using **React** and **Tailwind CSS**, ensuring a smooth and intuitive user experience.

 ## ✨ Key Features